 10 Ways to Cut Your Restaurant Bill Big Time

 A common piece of money saving advice is to cut back on eating out.
-My wife and I eat in much more than out but like to hit the restaurants on Friday or Saturday nights.
-Below are 10 ways that we keep our food bill to a reasonable size.
+My wife and I eat much more in than out but like to hit the restaurants on Friday or Saturday nights.
+Below are some ways that we keep our food bill to a reasonable size.

 We have a few favorite restaurants where we know they serve huge portions.
 Sharing a meal still fills us up and is easier on the wallet.